AnnaJericho/annajericho/README.md

 ### Hi there 👋
+👩‍🔬 I'm currently working on a course in neural data science!

+😄 Pronouns: She/Her

+⚡ Fun fact: I have many hobbies including running, crocheting, and reading. 🏃‍♀️ 🧶 📚

 <!--
 **AnnaJericho/annajericho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.